insilico/stir/STIRexample.md

   geom_hline(yintercept = -log(0.05, 10), linetype = 4, color = "grey")
 ```

 Plot of -log10(p-values) of attributes.
 Attributes are in their original order from the data, but the significant attributes tend to be on the left because the simulated functional attributes were targeted to be first.
 Thus, attributes to the left of the vertical dashed line are targeted as *functional* or *predictive* in the simulation.
 However, for interactions, some attributes on the right may be functional due to network co-expression.
-(Note: small p-values $ &lt; e^{-10}$ are plotted as *e*<sup>−10</sup> for scaling.
+(Note: p-values less than *e*<sup>−10</sup> are plotted as *e*<sup>−10</sup> for scaling.
 Points are slightly jittered vertically to show results of both methods.)

 ``` r
 show(t4)